 I've completed thousands of hours of one-on-one tutoring and have over a decade of classroom experience in history, English, and writing courses.
 Whatever your school and no matter how challenging your assignments, I can help.

 HISTORY TUTORING: Between my history Ph.D., publications in multiple professional history journals, professorial work at Macalester, UCLA, and Pitzer, and guest lectures at Harvard, Brown, and the University of Pennsylvania, I know a lot about history.

 I'm particularly skilled at tutoring AP history courses.
-I’ve been an official APUSH grader for nine years and have become part of the College Board’s AP History community.
+I’ve been an official APUSH grader for over a decade and have become part of the College Board’s AP History community.
 This experience means I not only understand the test, but I’m also always up to date with its latest changes.
 Over the years, I've helped many students earn a 5 on their APUSH, AP Euro, and AP World exams.